webonyx/graphql-php/docs/type-system/scalar-types.md

     {
         // Assuming internal representation of email is always correct: return $value;

-        // If it might be incorrect and you want to make sure that only correct values are included in response -
+        // If it might be incorrect and you want to make sure that only correct values are included
-        // use following line instead:
+        // in response - use following line instead:
+        // if (!filter_var($value, FILTER_VALIDATE_EMAIL)) {
+        //     throw new InvariantViolation("Could not serialize following value as email: " .
+Utils::printSafe($value));
+        // }
         // return $this->parseValue($value);
     }